November 26, 2018

 Etiam porta sem malesuada magna mollis euismod.
 Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.

-The newest members of the Kenyon community come to Gambier from 430 high schools and colleges in 42 states and 18 countries.
-Students from Ohio continue to represent the highest number — 69 — of enrolled students, while 57 students call California home and 50 hail from New York.
-Of the incoming class, 70 students are attending as the relatives of Kenyon alumni.
+The new first-year students come to Gambier from 412 high schools in 40 states and 15 countries.
+Students from Ohio continue to represent the highest number — 60 — of enrolled students, while 54 students call California home and 52 hail from New York.
+“While we cherish our geographic diversity, we value even more the diversity of perspective and experience represented among our new students,” said Anci, adding that 17.5 percent of new students in the class are domestic students of color and 5.5 percent are international.